 Small Grains – Frequently Asked Questions

-FAQs about Small Grains
+Benefits of Small Grains

 Q. What are the benefits of growing small grains?

-A. Small grains have big gains.
+A. Small grains offer big gains.
 Scientific research and farmer observations show that adding small grains such as wheat, spelt, oats, barley, rye or triticale to a rotation has agronomic, ecological and economic benefits.